Your Resilience is My Mission.

 Legal Advisory

 Resilience starts in the fine print.
-I offer legal opinions, review your contracts to ensure they withstand geopolitical friction and systemic shocks.
+I offer legal opinions and review your contracts to ensure they withstand geopolitical friction and systemic shocks.
 This is classic legal craftsmanship, elevated by a strategic security perspective that I have defined as Geoeconomic Law.

 Contact me directly to schedule an initial conversation via e-mail or Threema (PJ726PHA).